hqin0066/FoodDraw/README.md

 # FoodDraw
-Save your favorite restaurants.
+Save your favorite restaurants with locations on map.
 Pick one randomly when you have no idea where to eat for dinner.